phunware/maas-analytics-android-sdk/README.md

 Version 1.3.3

-This is the Android SDK for the MaaSCore module.
+This is Phunware's Android SDK for the MaaSCore module.
 Visit http://maas.phunware.com/ for more details and to sign up.